 The portion of the walk lane that is free from amenities for uninterrupted pedestrian flow.

 The section of the sidewalk between the curb and walk lane that does not accommodate pedestrian movement.
 Amenities, such as lighting, benches, tree beds, utility poles, or bicycle parking, can be placed in this section.

 NYC DOT has developed new design guidelines based on the functional needs of our sidewalks while focusing on improving the pedestrian experience.
 These guidelines are aspirational, not regulatory.
 However, they do include the existing regulatory requirements of revocable consents and ADA.

-Current guidelines include sidewalk width, with more guidelines under development.
+Current guidelines include sidewalk width and sidewalk amenity spacing, with more guidelines under development.

 Please visit the Street Design Manual website for additional street design standards, guidelines, and policies.

 Each corridor category has different needs for pedestrian space.
 The corridor’s need determines the desirable sidewalk widths and related walk lane and clear path widths.
 These widths account for and expand upon the existing revocable consent requirements.

 The table below defines how much sidewalk space in feet (‘) is needed for walk lanes, clear path and furnishing zones.